palewire/first-python-notebook/docs/_build_html/_sources/index.rst.txt

 Code compiler
 ~~~~~~~~~~~~~

-A code compiler is a tool that lets your computer installed more advanced software.
+A `code compiler <https://en.wikipedia.org/wiki/Compiler>`_ is a tool that lets your computer installed more advanced software.
 It is required to take advantage of the pandas
 data analysis library.

 For Apples
 ^^^^^^^^^^

-If you are using Mac OSX, you need to have XCode, Apple's toolkit for compiling heavy-duty software.
+If you are using Mac OSX, you need to have XCode, Apple's developer kit that includes a tool for compiling heavy-duty software.

 You can make sure you've got it by running this on your command prompt.